KalenAnson/kiddy/README.md

 	})

 #### Arguments
-`kiddy.release` accepts one mandatory argument which is the connection to release.
+`kiddy.release` accepts one mandatory argument which is the connection handle to release.